allan-cedric/LED-Arduino/README.md

 ## LED Library (C/C++)
-* Simple library to control a LED on Arduino platform
+* Library to control a LED on Arduino platform

 | ![LED](./led.jpg) |
 | :---------------: |